Wool Processing Plant

 In addition to this, a local businessman with significant experience in corporate undertakings, has suggested that to seriously consider moving forward, the need for feasibility funding is critical.
 He also pointed to a group out of Dubbo that has been engaging with the NSW Government and the Port of Newcastle Authority to provide development ideas for the port (it is assumed wool from a local processing plant would ship out of Newcastle).
 Furthermore, it appears that wool transported from QLD is now sent via NSW.
 Aside from Yennora (Sydney) there are three main wool store sites – Goulburn, Dubbo, and Tamworth with Yennorafading in significance due to the difficulty of dealing with transport in Sydney (overcrowding) and the substantial number of movements in and out of Port Botany being an issue.
 In addition to this the Golden Highway is now part of the major traffic route for the NSW Government.
 These factors combine to suggest Merriwa is well placed to consider implementing a wool processing plant.

 The MDPA continues to pursue this idea.
 If it continues to move forward it will be through the work of the MDPA and a number of committed local community members.
-If it does not go ahead, it will certainly not be for want of trying.
+If it does not go ahead, it will certainly not be for want of trying.held

 A Little Background